LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 ---------

 MRI Lab provides the researchers with:
-  * a Stimulation PC located in the control room, connected to the Peripheral Equipment within the Magnet room and equipped with a stimulation software.
+  * a Stimulation PC (Stim-PC from now on) located in the control room, connected to the Peripheral Equipment within the Magnet room and equipped with a stimulation software.
 The Stim-PC can receive triggers from the scanner and responses from the NNL ButtonBox systems;

-  * a Training PC, clone of the Stim-PC, can be found in the MRI Area and used to test paradigms and to train subjects outside the MR Scanner.
+  * a Stimulation Development PC (StimDev-PC from now on), clone of the Stim-PC, can be found in the MRI Area and used to test paradigms and to train subjects outside the MR Scanner.

  * Stim-PC stays offline.
 Researchers should come with a USB Drive with their files;
  * Stim-PC is not updated on researchers requests.
 Current software equipment was judged as stable and powerful enough for most of the experiments, specific requests could be evaluated and implemented by `MR Lab Staff <https://cimec-wiki.readthedocs.io/en/latest/pages/contacts.html>`_;
+ * StimDev-PC is online, and the researcher can access it using their UniTN account;
+ * StimDev-PC use requires a booking through `this link <https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ3ncrIjmsWNRckJOE-qsOklLg7HLzWjrCwNrVpKXB8smYFSV6onrzHU7mS22sJCPAh2CY3Rweya>`_

-HW Specs
+Hardware Specs
 ~~~~~~~~~~
   * CPU: `Intel Core i7-13700 <https://www.intel.com/content/www/us/en/products/sku/230490/intel-core-i713700-processor-30m-cache-up-to-5-20-ghz/specifications.html>`_, up to 5.2 Ghz, 16 Cores
   * GPU: `NVIDIA GeForce RTX 4060 <https://www.nvidia.com/en-gb/geforce/graphics-cards/40-series/rtx-4060-4060ti/>`_